5 min read · Cost

 Quick Answers

-Mostly yes — effective work window runs roughly mid-May through mid-October.
+Mostly yes — the effective work window runs roughly mid-May through mid-October, so late-season jobs may push to the next year.

-Yes — many are designated; we check the State Fire Marshal map during scoping.
+Yes — many are in a designated fire hazard severity zone.
+We check the State Fire Marshal map during scoping and tell you whether yours triggers the requirement.

 Sources